rdo-infra/ci-config/ci-scripts/infra-setup/README.md

   - tenant_networks: To create networks and subnets in openstack.

   - configure_ssh: removes ssh access to default user: `cloud-user`
+  - configure_continuous_delivery: setup continuous delivery script, which is going to pull necessary updates

 User SSH Keys
 =============